 The criminal procedure must meet the requirements of a fair trial.
 It is of utmost importance to ensure the legal protection of both the defendant and the injured party.
 Prompt proceedings and reasonable costs are also among the objectives for the administration of justice.

-One of the measures that aim to promote these objectives is the possibility to use the summary procedure for imposing fines and fixed fines for example for petty traffic violations, which are rather common.
+One of the measures that aim to promote the objectives of efficiency and reasonable costs is the possibility to use the summary procedure for imposing fines in connection with petty violations.

 The Legal Register Centre is responsible for the enforcement of fines and fixed fines.